 With all of the focus on doing home improvement projects, I wanted to make an accessory for the finished space, in this case the kitchen.
 Here’s a look at the process and finished pieces.

 They are designed to be functional for everyday use and the linen will get softer with every wash.
-This weekend shipping is free across Canada and the USA.

 Also, a tutorial for this wreath as seen in the photo above will be coming to the blog within the next week.